Tom Joslin Internship Award

 The Tom Joslin Internship Award was established in memory of faculty member and documentary filmmaker Tom Joslin, who taught at Hampshire from 1977 to 1980.
 This award supports students doing internships in film, video, television, screenwriting, and digital performance art.

 There is a total of $800 to be distributed.
 Grants range from $200-$420.
 This award may be divided between two applicants.

 IMPORTANT: Students with high financial need doing internships with Hampshire alums, please apply ASAP.
-If your ability to do the internship is contingent upon funding, we will do our best to notify you early.
+If your ability to take part in the internship is contingent upon funding, we will do our best to notify you early.

 In order to be considered for this grant, you must:

 - Be a current Hampshire student in good academic and disciplinary standing.

 - Be returning to Hampshire upon completion of the internship (graduating students and students taking a non-academic leave are not eligible).

 - Have a letter from an internship supervisor verifying that you have been offered an eligible internship.